 Metal-on-metal hip replacements were expected to last longer and be a more stable option.
 However, a huge complication with this type of hip implant is that the metal ball and cup slide against each other when an individual walks or runs, which causes debris particles to enter the body and bloodstream from the metal components rubbing together – this causes individuals to have a condition by the name of metallosis.
 This complication causes damage to the bone and tissue around the implant and joint.
 The damage results in adverse local tissue reaction (ALTR), or adverse reaction to metal debris (ARMD).

 Metal hip implants can also cause corrosion at an early stage, show signs of implant fracture a month after surgery, and result in hip failure and a need for revision surgery.
+Our Cleveland attorneys could help someone if they are experiencing any of these side effects after surgery.

 The Stryker Rejuvenate and AGB II models were supposed to be the next generation of hip replacement with several neck and stern components, as opposed to the one-piece neck and stem seen in other models.
 This unique design was supposed to offer people a better range of motion, greater stability, and less bone stress.
 However, what people actually received was a higher rate of failure in the products due to a defective product.